renyi/pyarchey/README.rst

 args:

--h      help
---help  help
+-d/--display     display ascii logos for all distributions -h/--help        help
--j      output json of system info, nothing is printed to the screen --json  json output
+-j/--json        output json of system info, nothing is printed to the screen -z/--zeroconfig  add ``.local`` to a hostname for zeroconfig to find IP address easier

 ------
 To Do